Swing-state voters face major mail delays in returning ballots on time, USPS data shows

 “While our ongoing commitment is to maintain the highest level of service performance for all mail, we acknowledge that our full focus and prioritization on election ballots is having a near-term impact on the overall on-time performance of other products throughout the network,” Postal Service chief retail and delivery officer Kristin Seaver said in a statement. ” … In the final push through the election, our entire team remains laser focused on advancing ballots to local boards and election officials as quickly as possible.”

 Justice Department lawyers representing the Postal Service cautioned that the mail agency does not consider daily data reliable.
-Volumes of election mail in individual districts is sometimes too small for the Postal Service to consider the data statistically significant, Justice Department attorney John Robinson wrote in legal filing, though the agency did not report volume data.
+Volumes of election mail in individual districts are sometimes too small for the Postal Service to consider the data statistically significant, Justice Department attorney John Robinson wrote in legal filing, though the agency did not report volume data.

 The Postal Service also instructed post offices to cull ballots locally and transport them directly to election officials, rather than sending them for processing at regional sorting facilities.
 Those ballots are not included in performance scores, though the Postal Service was unable to say how widespread post offices are following that practice.

-The nation’s mail service has been under intense scrutiny after a tumultuous summer that saw new Postmaster General Louis DeJoy, a major Trump financier and former supply-chain logistics executive, start then call off a major restructuring and cost-cutting agenda.
-Service immediately nosedived: In the five weeks after the orders took effect, more than 7 percent of the nation’s first-class mail was delayed, according an analysis by the office of Sen. Gary Peters (D-Mich.).
+The nation’s mail service has been under intense scrutiny after a tumultuous summer in which new postmaster general Louis DeJoy, a major Trump financier and former supply-chain logistics executive, implemented a major restructuring and cost-cutting agenda.
+DeJoy called off some of the measures in August, but in the five weeks the orders were in effect, service nosedived.
+More than 7 percent of the nation’s first-class mail was delayed, according an analysis by the office of Sen. Gary Peters (D-Mich.).

 DeJoy had implemented a stricter transportation schedule to crack down on late and extra dispatch and delivery trips, mechanisms crucial to timely service.
-The agency also sought to cut 64 million work hours, or nearly two-and-a-half weeks worth of work, based on weekly payroll summaries filed to the Postal Regulatory Commission.
+The agency also sought to cut 64 million work hours, or nearly 2½ weeks’ worth of work, based on weekly payroll summaries filed to the Postal Regulatory Commission.

 The delays sparked a flurry of lawsuits amid concerns they could undermine an election in which an estimated 198 million Americans were eligible to vote by mail.
-Federal Courts in New York, Pennsylvania, Washington state and D.C., blocked DeJoy from pursuing those changes, and ordered the Postal Service to take extraordinary measures to restore service and delivery ballot mail.
+Federal courts in New York, Pennsylvania, Washington state and D.C. blocked DeJoy from pursuing those changes and ordered the Postal Service to take extraordinary measures to restore service and delivery ballot mail.

-Chief Judge Stanley A. Bastian of the Eastern District of Washington state ordered the agency to reconnect high-speed mail sorting machines, more than 700 of which were mothballed over the summer.
-Many of those machines were disassembled or used for scrap, but of the ones that remained serviceable, Bastian commanded DeJoy to allow local managers to decide whether to reinstall them.
+Chief Judge Stanley A. Bastian of Washington state’s Eastern District ordered the agency to reconnect high-speed mail-sorting machines, more than 700 of which were mothballed over the summer.
+Many of those machines were disassembled or used for scrap, but for the ones that remained serviceable, Bastian commanded DeJoy to allow local managers to decide whether to reinstall them.

-Judge Emmet G. Sullivan in the District Court of D.C. said during a hearing Thursday that he would likely grant a motion from civil rights groups, including the NAACP and voting rights group Vote Forward, to order the Postal Service to provide a written explanation for each district that delivered fewer than 80 percent of ballots on time each day, or fewer than 90 percent of ballots on time for two days in the same week.
+Judge Emmet G. Sullivan in the U.S. District Court in D.C. said during a hearing Thursday that he would probably grant a motion from civil rights groups, including the NAACP and the voting rights group Vote Forward, to order the Postal Service to provide a written explanation for each district that delivered fewer than 80 percent of ballots on time each day, or fewer than 90 percent of ballots on time for two days in the same week.